 Scammers have gotten very creative and have come up with many ways to try to scam you and get access to your money.
 Scams include emails, phone calls, texts and now even bad QR codes.
 You may think this could never happen to you, but what if it does?
 What would you do?

 Kansas City Credit Union is here to keep you informed, letting you know what you can do today to keep your information safe, how to spot a scam, and what do to if you become the victim of a scam.

-- Create strong and not easily guessed passwords
+- Create strong, unique and not easily guessed passwords

 - Enable biometrics